scorelab/Bassa/CONTRIBUTING.md

    Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
 4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+5. **Please make sure that you create new pull request to the develop branch, instead of master branch**

 ## Code of Conduct